NHS COVID-19

-NHS COVID-19 is a voluntary contact tracing app for monitoring the spread of the COVID-19 pandemic in England and Wales.
-It has been available since 24 September 2020 for Android and iOS smartphones, and can be used by anyone aged 16 or over.
+NHS COVID-19 was a voluntary contact tracing app for monitoring the spread of the COVID-19 pandemic in England and Wales, in use from 24 September 2020 until 27 April 2023.
+It was available for Android and iOS smartphones, and could be used by anyone aged 16 or over.

-Two versions of the app have been created.
+Two versions of the app were created.
 The first was commissioned by NHSX and developed by the Pivotal division of American software company VMware.
-A pilot deployment was begun in May 2020, but on 18 June development of the app was abandoned in favour of a second design using the Apple/Google Exposure Notification system.
-Scotland and Northern Ireland have separate contact tracing apps.
+A pilot deployment began in May 2020, but on 18 June development of the app was abandoned in favour of a second design using the Apple/Google Exposure Notification system.
+Scotland and Northern Ireland had separate contact tracing apps.

+A 2023 study estimated that in its first year of use, the app's contact tracing function prevented an estimated 1 million cases, and 9,600 deaths.